-Topics and contexts studied in this course: This is a full year course worth 22 credits.
+Topics and contexts studied in this course: This is a full year course worth 18 credits.
 The general aim of the Level 1 Geography course is to have students gain an understanding of environments which are homes for people.
 Students will begin to understand the important natural and cultural features of the environment and to investigate the associated processes and relationships.

-Course content consists of two major topics - natural hazards and population studies, one global pattern topic, one New Zealand based study of a geographic issue.
-Geographic skills such as map interpretation, construction, analysis, research, fieldwork, evaluation, processing, valuing will be developed.
+Course content consists of a range of different topics exploring all things geographic.
+These include: extreme natural events, ARC GIS, shark cave diving in Stewart Island, and sustainability of mining and of dairy farming.
+Geographic skills such as map interpretation, construction, analysis, research, fieldwork, evaluation, processing, and valuing will be developed.
 Many of these will have been introduced to students through their existing Social Studies programme.